willpoint/algor/README.md

 ---

 As there is practically no way to avoid mentioning data structures in a discussion of algorithms.
-A package for data structures `dts` would be updated as the need arises.
+A package for data structures `ds` would be updated as the need arises.